Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.5. Autowiring Collaborators/AutowiringCollaborators.md

 (1.7.
 Bean Definition Inheritance) are also valuable in this regard)
 * Autowiring can update a configuration as your objects evolve.
 For example, if you need to add a dependency to a
 class, that dependency can be satisfied automatically without you needing to modify the configuration.
-Thus autowiring
+Thus
-can be especially useful during development, without negating the option of switching to explicit wiring when the
+autowiring can be especially useful during development, without negating the option of switching to explicit
-code base becomes more stable.
+wiring  when the code base becomes more stable.

-When using XML-based configuration metadata, you can specify the autowire mode for a bean definition with the auto-
+When using XML-based configuration metadata, you can specify the autowire mode for a bean definition with the
-wire attribute of the <bean/> element.
+`autowire` attribute of the `<bean/>` element.
 The autowiring functionality has four modes.
-You specify autowiring per bean
+You specify autowiring
-and can thus choose which ones to autowire.
+per bean and can thus choose which ones to autowire.
 The following table describes the four autowiring modes:

 Mode | Explanation
 --- | ---